 The Community category has been cooling over the past 5 years of tracked data.
 Total launches went from 163 in 2022 to 17 in 2026.

-Average engagement ratio across all Community launches sits at 0.34.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Community launches: 0.34.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Launch volume dropped 80% year-over-year, but average engagement per product rose by 18%.
 Fewer builders are entering Community, but the ones that do are finding a more receptive audience.
 That's a textbook market gap signal.